BoccheseGiacomo/gol_lm/README.md

 6. **Output Retrieval and Sampling:** The output distribution is used to sample the next token via temperature-based stochastic sampling.
 7. **Reward Integration:** Optionally, a reward feedback can be given to the state space, by setting some specific cells in the state space as "alive".
 In this case an additional iterative loop until halting is added for meta-learning computation.
 This meta-learning functionality works only if previously trained (see training below), if not, it will not add any improvement to the model performance.
 8. **Repeat**: The model continues to generate tokens until the "End Of Sentence token", represented via a "|" in this case.
 In this way an entire sentence is generated.

+*Note: there are two nested iterative processes; the internal loop governs the process of generating a single token, and continues until a halting condition determined by output accumulation going over a threshold.
+The external loop governs the generation of an entire sentence token by token, and halts when the end of sentence token is generated.*
+*Furthermore, the memorization of the sentence is done inside the state space.
+Given the token **x_t** , we generate the token **x_t+1**, like in RNNs and differently from the transformers, where the entire sequence is given as input at each time step.
+This may arise long term memory issues, but the genetic algorithm training should allow for the development of internal mechanism to balance short and long term memory in order to minimize loss.
+Obiously, the larger is the state space the larger is the amount of storable memory*

 ### Iterative Evolution and Halting